 Federal health officials authorized a booster dose for kids who are at least 12 years old.
 Anyone eligible who got two doses of the mRNA COVID vaccine at least five months ago is strongly encouraged to get a booster dose.
 Only Pfizer-BioNTech can be used as a booster in eligible children and teens.

 A third primary series dose is recommended for children age 5 through 11 years who have certain medical conditions or take medicines that weaken the immune system.

 For kids age 5 years or older who have weakened immune systems, a third dose is recommended as part of the primary series.
 The third dose is to help them develop as much protection as possible against SARS-CoV-2, the virus that causes COVID-19.

-Will a COVID-19 vaccine be required for school entry?
+Are COVID-19 vaccines required for school entry?

-caught up on their vaccinations against measles, influenza, whooping cough, and any others that your pediatrician recommends.
+In the meantime, make sure your children are caught up on their vaccinations against measles, influenza, whooping cough, and any others that your pediatrician recommends.

 Can my child get the vaccine if they have COVID-19?